AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 What is autism?
 How does being autistic present internally and externally?
 What are all the possible autistic traits?
 Which traits does one have to have to be autistic, and which are common among many autistics but not shared among all?
 What are the possible variations in the presentation of each autistic trait?
 What are common co-occurring conditions that may get confused with autism?
 What are the stereotypes?
 What is misinformation, outdated information, and incomplete information?
 And where do you fit in all this?

-Self-diagnosing also means being open to a negative result.
-Self-diagnosis, just like a professional diagnosis, isn’t looking for confirmation.
-It’s looking for the truth, even if the truth isn’t what one thought, expected, or wanted.
-As such, self-diagnosis does include also looking at other conditions that might fit the traits one experiences as possible diagnoses.
-It is vital to avoid confirmation bias during a self-diagnostic process just as it is during a professional diagnostic process.
+Self-diagnosis also means being open to a negative result.
+A self-diagnostic process doesn’t look for confirmation.
+It looks for the truth, even if the truth isn’t what one thought, expected, or wanted.
+As such, a self-diagnostic process does include also looking at other conditions that might fit one’s experiences as possible diagnoses.
+The same goes for an official diagnosis.

 WHAT IS SELF-DIAGNOSIS NOT?

 Finding the right balance between the two can be incredibly difficult.
-There is no one simple answer to “How do we ensure every autistic person gets to realize that they are autistic, is welcome in our community, gets the support they need, with or without an official diagnosis…and also make sure that people who aren’t autistic don’t abuse our label?”
+There is no one simple answer to “How do we ensure every autistic person gets to realize that they are autistic, is welcome in our community, gets the support they need, with or without an official diagnosis…and also make sure that people who aren’t autistic don’t abuse this label?”

-WHY DOES SELF-DIAGNOSIS EXIST?
+WHY DOES SELF-DIAGNOSIS EVEN EXIST?

 Self-diagnosis became a thing because of serious and ongoing problems with the official diagnostic process of autism.
 The ongoing refusal of the people in power of this process to fix these issues goes hand in hand with this.